Tapinocephalus Assemblage Zone: Paleontology

 The Tapinocephalus Assemblage Zone is characterized by the presence of Tapinocephalus atherstonei and Bradysaurus baini.
 Vertebrate fossils found in this biozone are not especially common, however are most commonly discovered as articulated single specimens within or associated with the calcareous nodules in the mudstone layers.
 As the name for this biozone suggests, it is renowned by paleontologists for its diverse Dinocephalian fossil species where almost all members of this family – the Anteosauridae, Titanosuchidae, and Tapinocephalidae – are represented.
 Example species from these families are Anteosaurus magnificus, Jonkeria boonstrai, and Tapinocephalus atherstonei respectively.
 Other notable dinocephalian species which have been discovered from this biozone are the advanced tapinocephalids Struthiocephalus whaitsi and Moschops capensis, and the unusual Styracocephalus platyrhynchus.
 Unfortunately dinocephalian fossils are frequently found disarticulated with much of their postcrania missing.

 Despite the rarity of fossils, the fossil taxa that have been found from the Tapinocephalus Assemblage Zone are extremely diverse.
 Parareptile species such as the pareiasaur, Bradysaurus, and the perplexing putative pantestudine Eunotosaurus africanus are confined to this biozone.
 One of the few pelycosaur species found in South African deposits, Elliotsmithia longiceps, and the biarmosuchian Hipposaurus boonstrai are likewise found, including a variety of basal gorgonopsid, anomodont, and therocephalian species.
 The dicynodont Diictodon feliceps first appeared in this biozone and remained ubiquitous until the Permian-Triassic boundary.
 Other dicynodont species found include Robertia broomiana and Pristerodon brachyops.
-Finally, fossils of temnospondyl amphibians such as Rhinesuchus tenuceps, remains of the fish Namaichthys digitata, invertebrate fossils of molluscs, invertebrate trackways and burrows, vertebrate footprints of therapsids, and a variety of plant fossils, namely of Glossopteris, Dadoxylon, and Schizoneura, have been recovered.
+Finally, fossils of temnospondyl amphibians such as Rhinesuchoides tenuiceps, remains of the fish Namaichthys digitata, invertebrate fossils of molluscs, invertebrate trackways and burrows, vertebrate footprints of therapsids, and a variety of plant fossils, namely of Glossopteris, Dadoxylon, and Schizoneura, have been recovered.